 Exact Make Up Of Proprietary Blend

-While, label does not tell us how much of each of the ingredients adds up to 675 mg in the proprietary blend, the Protandim US Patent.
+Protandim is made of a proprietary blend of the 5 ingredients listed above.
+While, label does not tell us how much of each of the ingredients adds up to 675 mg, we can figure this out from the Protandim US Patent.
 The patent tells us the exact composition of the active ingredients.
-Protandim is composed of the following ingredients and amounts:
+From the patent, Protandim is composed of the following ingredients and amounts:

 - Milk thistle extract 225 mg containing 70%-80% silymarin